MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debuggers-in-the-debugging-tools-for-windows-package.md

 The following sections describe the debugging environments.

-### <span id="WinDbgPreview"></span><span id="windbgpreview"></span><span id="WINDBGPREVIEW"></span>WinDbg Preview
+### <span id="WinDbgPreview"></span><span id="windbgpreview"></span><span id="WINDBGPREVIEW"></span>WinDbg

-WinDbg Preview is the latest version of WinDbg with more modern visuals, faster windows, a full-fledged scripting experience, built with the extensible debugger data model front and center.
-WinDbg Preview is using the same underlying engine as WinDbg today, so all the commands, extensions, and workflows you're used to will still work as they did before.
+WinDbg is the latest version of WinDbg with modern visuals, faster windows, a full-fledged scripting experience, built with the extensible debugger data model front and center.
+WinDbg is using the same underlying engine as WinDbg (Classic), so all the commands, extensions, and workflows you're used to will still work as they did before.

-For more information, see [Debugging Using WinDbg Preview](debugging-using-windbg-preview.md)
+For more information, see [WinDbg Features](debugging-using-windbg-preview.md)

-### <span id="WinDbg"></span><span id="windbg"></span><span id="WINDBG"></span>WinDbg
+### <span id="WinDbg"></span><span id="windbg"></span><span id="WINDBG"></span>WinDbg (Classic)

-Microsoft Windows Debugger (WinDbg) is a Windows-based debugger that is capable of both user-mode and kernel-mode debugging.
+Microsoft Windows Debugger WinDbg (Classic) is a Windows-based debugger that is capable of both user-mode and kernel-mode debugging.
 WinDbg provides debugging for the Windows kernel, kernel-mode drivers, and system services, as well as user-mode applications and drivers.

 WinDbg uses the Visual Studio debug symbol formats for source-level debugging.
 It can access any symbol or variable from a module that has PDB symbol files, and can access any public function's name that is exposed by modules that were compiled with COFF symbol files (such as Windows .dbg files).